-Over the last five years, advances in technology have changed the way that sport is consumed
+Over the last five years, advances in technology have changed the way that sports is consumed.

 For sports teams, events and sporting retailers, being seen online and engaging with consumers is now vital for successful sports marketing.

 Live streaming is often used by sporting organisations to build interest in the leadup to events and engage their audience in a way that feels more personal.
 Our Marketing Manager for Basketball Queensland live-streamed the Under 16 BQ Champs through Youtube and Instagram stories.
 Using this medium, we are able to achieve maximum engagement and exposure for Basketball events and spread the word to a larger audience.
 Social media strategies that focus on driving engagement are a fantastic way to boost brand awareness.
 Running polls, contests and sharing exclusive articles will get people talking, liking and engaging with your content which is excellent for fostering a community around your sporting team.

 Social media is also a place where sporting organisations can drive traffic to their website by sharing articles and other content with links back to the website.